freistil/company-runbook/communication.md

 ### Town Hall meeting

-Once a week, we have a [Skype][skype] call that everyone in the company is expected to attend, our "Town Hall".
+Once a week, we have a [Skype](/software/skype.html) call that everyone in the company is expected to attend, our "Town Hall".
 This call has the purpose of getting the whole team up-to-date with everything that's relevant:

 * State of the business
 * Important events